Rita Moreno on playing a sassy grandma, ‘West Side Story’

 Moreno, one of the rare EGOT winners, is enjoying a purple creative patch lately with the show’s third season and an upcoming role in the Steven Spielberg-led remake of “West Side Story,” for which Moreno won an Oscar as Anita in 1961.

-The Puerto Rican-born actress recently spoke to The Associated Press about her sassy Netflix role, the regrets she had doing the original “West Side Story” and her thoughts on the #MeToo movement.
+The Puerto Rican-born actress recently spoke to The Associated Press about her brassy Netflix role, the regrets she had doing the original “West Side Story” and her thoughts on the #MeToo movement.

 AP: You’re clearly having too much fun with this Netflix character.
 In one scene, you try to hit on your own daughter’s boyfriend.